Charles M. Blow: “Is this really a racial reckoning?”

 After the killing of George Floyd, millions of people, of all races and ethnicities, in America and around the world, poured into the streets as part of historic protests to demand racial justice.
 Some began to call those protests a major civil rights moment, a long-overdue, honest dealing with racial justice and equality.
 But, as months have passed, as progress has stalled and protests narrow, we are forced to wrestle with the question: Is this really a racial reckoning?

-Join the Rothko Chapel in Houston and the Bernard and Audre Rapoport Center for Human Rights and Justice at the University of Texas at Austin for the 6th annual Frances Tarlton “Sissy” Farenthold Endowed Lecture in Peace, Social Justice and Human Rights.
+The Rothko Chapel in Houston and the Bernard and Audre Rapoport Center for Human Rights and Justice at the University of Texas at Austin hosted the 6th annual Frances Tarlton “Sissy” Farenthold Endowed Lecture in Peace, Social Justice and Human Rights.

-The 2020 Farenthold Lecture will kick-off a series of Rothko Chapel programs exploring the past, present, and future of civil and human rights in this country.
-For the Rapoport Center, the lecture continues ongoing inquiry into the logics and history of racialized inequality.
+The 2020 Farenthold Lecture kicked off a series of Rothko Chapel programs exploring the past, present, and future of civil and human rights in this country.
+For the Rapoport Center, the lecture continued ongoing inquiry into the logics and history of racialized inequality.

-A moderated Q&A session by ABC13’s news anchor Melanie Lawson follows the lecture.
+A moderated Q&A session by ABC13’s news anchor Melanie Lawson followed the lecture.

 About Charles M. Blow